Shipeasy

 Why not a percentage rollout?
 Because the failure mode is regional.
 A 25% global rollout might catch your DE integration in a state where it's only ready for the US — a percentage doesn't help you.
 Targeting by country gives you explicit, auditable control of which regions are live.

-When the launch is complete, drop the rule entirely (--rule '') and leave the gate at 100% as a kill-switch lever for incidents.
+When the launch is complete, PATCH the rules array to [] (or clear targeting from the dashboard) and leave the feature flag at 100% as a kill-switch lever for incidents.

 Block stale mobile clients